 What is an internship?

 An internship is an on-site work experience that is either directly related to your major field of study or your career interest.
 It can be paid or unpaid, and held during the summer or throughout the academic year.
-At HMC, most students intern during the summer and receive payment.
-Learn how to get started and other resources.
+Most students intern during the summer and receive payment.

 What are the benefits of an internship?